RayaSatriatama/Remote-Item-Request-System-with-MPS-Distribution-MPS-Handli-and-Finger-Count-Detection-Using-OpenCV/README.md

 ## Running the Program

 1. Ensure your camera is connected.
-2. Connect the serial device (e.g., Arduino, microcontroller, for testing camera its optional) to your machine.
+2. Connect the serial device (e.g., Arduino, MPS, PLC, microcontroller, for test the camera its optional) to your machine.
 3. Run the main Python script:
    ```bash
    python fingercount.py